veeral-patel/true-positive/docs/get_started/what_is_true_positive.md

 ---
-id: quickstart
+id: what_is_true_positive
-title: Quickstart
+title: What is True Positive?
-sidebar_label: Quickstart
+sidebar_label: What is True Positive?
 ---

 True Positive is a collaborative, web-based case management tool for organizing information about security investigations.
 It is closed source and delivered as SaaS.